-'Do not go to law school': This fund manager warns the legal field is in 'big trouble' — as folks use ChatGPT for complex contracts.
-Is it time to get into the trades?
+'Do not go to law school': This fund manager warns the legal field is in 'big trouble' as folks use ChatGPT for complex contracts.
+Is it time to consider the trades?

 The legal services industry is in “big trouble” — at least that’s what fund manager Geoff Lewis believes.